lrusso/3DObjectMaker/README.md

 ![alt fusion](https://raw.githubusercontent.com/lrusso/3DObjectMaker/master/3DObjectMakerFusion.png)

-## HOW TO MOVE AROUND THE PLATFORM:
+## HOW TO MOVE AROUND THE PLATFORM

-In the App: One finger to rotate, two fingers to zoom in and out and three fingers to move the camera.
+- In the App: One finger to rotate, two fingers to zoom in and out and three fingers to move the camera.

-In the Web: With your mouse, hold left-click and move the mouse to rotate, use the mouse wheel to zoom in and out and hold the right-click and move the mouse to move the camera.
+- In the Web: With your mouse, hold left-click and move the mouse to rotate, use the mouse wheel to zoom in and out and hold the right-click and move the mouse to move the camera.